lebaohantran/lebaohantran.github.io/_posts/2022-11-13-concise-instruction-for-post-formatting.md

   - jekyll
 ---

-# 1 How to Add a New Post to Your Blog
+# 1 How to Add/Edit/Delete a Post to Your Blog

 # 2 How to Write a Post